mrgudenheim/FFTorama/README.md

 # About
 This extension adds three panels to pixelorama:
-1) Displays a selected frame
+"Assembled Frame" - Displays a selected frame
-2) Displays a selected animation
+"Assembled Animation" - Displays a selected animation
-3) Shows settings for the extension
+"FFT Settings" - Shows settings for the extension

 When selecting a frame, the corresponding sections of the sprite sheet will be selected.